ebenryanmallory/dashboard--vue/README.md

 ### npm createConfig

 Using NodeJS, this file will create a snowpack.config.mjs file for you that has necessary settings to run snowpack and the build and start commands for local dev.
-It also serves as a place to store and use environmental variables (in Vue with Snowpack, using import.meta.env).
-This build step omits the environmental variables from a git repo since .env files will be ignored, and gets the variables from Netlify.
-Local dev uses your .env file and Netlify uses the internal environmental variables which you can enter in the UI.
+It also serves as a place to provide environmental variables in Snowpack.
+This build step omits the environmental variables from a git repo since .env files will be ignored, but still allows their use in Netlify builds.
+Local dev uses your .env file and Netlify will pull in your custom variables you enter.

 ### npm netlify